Indiana man set for execution in state's second since 2009

 The Indiana Supreme Court denied a request to stop the execution, but two justices noted the jury didn’t get accurate information about Ritchie’s brain damage.

-Ritchie's attorneys are challenging that decision in federal court and have also filed a petition with the U.S. Supreme Court.
+Ritchie’s attorneys challenged that decision in federal court, which a judge rejected.
+The 7th Circuit Court of Appeals sided with the lower court on Sunday.

 Disability rights advocates say Ritchie’s brain damage should exclude him from the death penalty.